apache/mxnet/docs/tutorials/basic/exception_handling.md

 ### Limitation

-There is a race condition when your last next() call doesnt reach the batch in your dataset where exception occurs.
+There is a race condition when your last `next()` call doesnt reach the batch in your dataset where exception occurs.
 Exception may or may not be thrown in this case depending on which thread wins the race.
 To avoid this situation, you should try and iterate through your full dataset if you think it can throw exceptions which need to be handled.

 ## Exception Handling for Operators

 The below example shows how to handle exceptions for operators in the imperative mode.

-For the operator case, the dependency engine spawns a number of threads if it is running in the ThreadedEnginePool or ThreadedEnginePerDeviceMode.
+For the operator case, the dependency engine spawns a number of threads if it is running in the `ThreadedEnginePool` or `ThreadedEnginePerDevice` mode.
 The final operator is executed in one of the spawned threads.

 If an operator throws an exception during execution, this exception is propagated down the dependency chain.
-Once their is a synchronizing call i.e. WaitToRead for a variable, in the dependency chain, the propagated exception is rethrown.
+Once there is a synchronizing call i.e. WaitToRead for a variable, in the dependency chain, the propagated exception is rethrown.

 In the below example, I illustrate how an exception that occured in the first line is propagated down the dependency chain, and finally is rethrown when we make a synchronizing call to WaitToRead.

 ```python
 import mxnet as mx